HaloMaster6482/HaloMaster6482/README.md

 ## What's up!👋
-- 🔭 I’m currently working on getting permissions to push files to a Github repository.
+- 🔭 I’m currently working preparing for the World Robot Olympiad of 2026.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on projects when participating in the World Robot Olympiad.
 - 🤔 I’m looking for help with getting permissions to push files to a Github repository.